mattburnett-repo/generic_code_challenge_02/README.md

 cp .sample.env .env
 ```

-* The backend uses a 3rd party API to retrieve DNS information for a given domain.
+* The backend uses a 3rd party API to retrieve data for a given search term.
 * This API requires a key, which for security reasons is not included in this repo.
 The key for this API is provided separately.
 * Copy the api key into the `.env` file as the `DNS_API_KEY` value.